Employment

 -

-Attend specific school events/activities outside of the school day, including professional development and in-service sessions, and supervise as needed
+Attend specific school events and activities outside of the school day, including professional development and in-service sessions, and supervise as needed.

 -